 - At work, always be positive in public.
 Never criticize your boss.
 In private, never be directly negative.
 Always stick to the facts.

 - At work, you need to build relationships.
 Ensure you are viewed as approachable by always being friendly.

 - Imagine your colleagues are customers.
 If you think of your colleagues this way, you’ll always build relationships with them.

 - The only way to get something done is to do it yourself.
-But this can be your chance to take initiative, own a project, and deliver it well through hard work.
+But instead of viewing this as onerous, consider it an opportunity to take initiative, own a project, and deliver it well through hard work.

 - Hard work alone isn’t enough.
 You need to work hard on the projects that will get noticed.
 Not only that, you have to build relationships with people who matter.

 - A sign of success is when you become the “go to” person for a particular skill/area.

 - You should ask the people you work with for feedback so that 1) you can improve and 2) that they feel heard.
 This is how.
 You say something like “We have worked together for a while.
 I was wondering if you have any feedback for me?”.
 Most crucially, you cannot stop here.
 If you do, then you put them in the difficult position of wondering if you actually want feedback, and how much they can criticize you.
 So you must continue talking and criticize yourself to make them feel comfortable.
 Something like “Because I know I have missed details in the past.”
 OR “I know I need to work harder on making people feel comfortable”.
 Provide an example to back up your self-critique like “I know that in team meetings I often miss details”.
 This tells them that it’s okay to critique you since you yourself have provided them with a starting point in the discussion.
 Now, when they start talking you must let them keep talking and finish.
 You must agree with them as much as possible and not defend yourself.
 This is not the time.
 If you do it right, then they will finish criticizing you and then feel the need to compensate for their criticism.
 Which means you’ll actually get some praise.
 So just agree with them.